parenthetical-e/bayesvote/README.md

 A general purpose bayesian decoding library, for time series.

 # details
-The underlying algoritm is based on ideas from a neuroscience paper,
+The underlying algorithm is based on ideas from a neuroscience paper,

 > Insanally, M. N. et al. Spike-timing-dependent ensemble encoding by non-classically responsive cortical neurons. eLife 8, (2019).

-We put their ideas to use, now with a more general focus.
-The idea is still very simple.
+We put these same ideaa to use, just now with a more general focus.
+The big idea is still very simple.
 In short to train we,

 1. build a kernel probability dist,
 2. tune its bandwidth by CV,